Aang: Book One: Water

 After one hundred years of suspended animation in an iceberg, twelve-year-old Aang was freed when found by Katara and Sokka, yet unaware of the events that occurred during his rest.
-His reawakening catches the attention of Prince Zuko, the banished drama queen son of current Fire Lord Ozai, and Aang is forced to leave, with Katara and Sokka accompanying him after they learn that he is the Avatar.
+His reawakening catches the attention of Prince Zuko, the banished son of current Fire Lord Ozai.
+After a failed attempt to capture him, Aang sets off to the Northern Water Tribe, alongside Katara and Sokka, the former of whom he promises to learn waterbending with.
 Aang and his new friends visit the Southern Air Temple, where they meet a winged lemur whom Aang later names Momo.
-It is there that Aang learns that the Fire Nation wiped out his people, including Gyatso which causes Aang to summon his avatar spirit and the other 3 nations find out the avatar is back.
+It is there that Aang learns that the Fire Nation wiped out his people, including Gyatso, which causes Aang to enter the Avatar State, informing the other nations of the Avatar's return.
 After a series of misadventures, Aang meets his previous incarnation, Roku, who informs him that he must master all four bending arts and end the war before the coming of Sozin's Comet at the end of summer.
-Upon arriving to the Northern Water Tribe, after a few conflicts, Aang became an apprentice of Waterbending Master Pakku alongside Katara.
+Upon arriving to the Northern Water Tribe, Aang became an apprentice of Waterbending Master Pakku alongside Katara.
 After helping the Water Tribe drive off a Fire Nation invasion headed by Admiral Zhao, with Katara as his teacher, Aang and his group journey to the Earth Kingdom to find an Earthbending teacher.
 Ozai, angered that Iroh betrayed the Fire Nation, sends his daughter, Princess Azula, to hunt down Zuko and Iroh.